kLabz/haxe-manager/README.md

 ### `hxfzf`

-Creates a list of all `.hx` files in all your classpath, to be passed to `fzf` or other tools.
+Prints a list of all `.hx` files in all your classpath, to be passed to `fzf` or other tools.

 Usage: `hxfzf [compile.hxml]` (will default to `build.hxml`)